-You’re the one changing careers, but is your spouse or partner with you on this one?
+You’re the one changing careers, but is your partner with you on this one?

 I’ve been on both sides of this equation.
 I have changed careers and I’ve also helped support my husband when he was making a career change.
 You hope that this can be a good experience for both people and that it can actually draw you closer and make your relationship stronger.
 But it can also test you in some new ways.

 Keep in mind that on the days they fail to be a paragon of partnership, they may feel anxious or helpless.
 This is your thing, but it may have huge implications for their life.

 If your love gets antsy, here are some ways you can help them.

 How to Get Your Partner On Board For Your Career Change:

 1. Listen to their fears and mirror them back.

 Invite them to talk about what’s bothering them and just listen.
 When they’re done, summarize what you heard them say.
 “It sounds like you’re scared that…” “I can tell you’re anxious about…” Sometimes just being heard and understood is all it takes to feel better.

 2. Show your partner that you’re serious about this.